Toyota Sequoia Insurance Rates

 | Wyoming | $1,290 | -$156 | -10.8% |

-Opting for high physical damage deductibles can reduce rates by up to $590 each year, while buying higher liability limits will increase premiums.
-Switching from a 50/100 limit to a 250/500 limit will cost as much as $375 more each year.
+Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $590 every year, while buying higher liability limits will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $375 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are probably paying $1,700 to $2,300 additional per year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost anywhere from 43% to 131% more than the average rate.
+If you have some driving violations or tend to cause accidents, you are probably paying at a minimum $1,700 to $2,300 extra each year, depending on your age.
+A high-risk auto insurance policy can be as much as 43% to 131% more than the average policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year